-As a whole, the StretchLab is worth every penny, especially for the people who need to stretch more often but don’t have the skill to do it themselves.
-StretchLab Flexologists use MAPS scans to assess mobility and posture and based on the results they design full-body stretches and percussive therapy treatments using the Hypervolt massage gun.
+When asking whether StretchLab is worth it, one could argue that it is indeed worth every penny, particularly for those who need frequent stretching but lack the skills to do it themselves.
+StretchLab Flexologists use MAPS scans to assess mobility and posture, and based on these results, they design full-body stretches and percussive therapy treatments using the Hypervolt massage gun.

 What Is StretchLab?

-The company is owned by Xponential Fitness, the largest fitness franchisor of boutique fitness brands like Cyclebar, RowHouse, Stride, and PureBarre.
+StretchLab is an assisted-stretching franchise studio that provides one-on-one, customized assisted stretching sessions, as well as group stretches.
+The StretchLab company is owned by Xponential Fitness, the largest fitness franchisor of boutique fitness brands like Cyclebar, RowHouse, Stride, and PureBarre.

-What I like about StretchLab is its relaxed atmosphere and friendly environment.
-It almost makes me feel like in a massage studio in Bangkok where you can see all the benches and happy people laying down and being stretched.
+It almost makes me feel like in a massage studio in Bangkok where you can see all the benches and happy people lying down and being stretched.

 How Does StretchLab Work?

-What is a Physmodo MAPS scan?
-As a whole, the Physmodo MPAS scan uses state-of-the-art motion capture technology that performs a full-scale body movement scan in under 30 seconds.
+When asking about what a Physmodo MAPS scan is, it’s important to note that the scan uses state-of-the-art motion capture technology to perform a full-scale body movement scan in under 30 seconds.
 It delivers an overall score in four categories: mobility, muscle activation, posture, and symmetry.

-- Immediately after I come to the StretchLab studio, I got recognized by one of the staff to confirm my appointment.
-One of the staff members discuss my current flexibility status and ask about any injuries.
+- Immediately after I came to the StretchLab studio, I was recognized by one of the staff to confirm my appointment.
+One of the staff members discussed my current flexibility status and asked about any injuries.

 - The session starts right on time and I don’t have to change my clothes (ensure you come with comfy gym clothes).